Skip to content

 Key figures illustrating gender inequality worldwide.
 Source: Oxfam International, Gender justice and women’s rights (2023)

-These numbers might be depressing, but it also shows how much room for progress there is, especially in the work of development and humanitarian organisations.
-We are not giving up, because there can be no social, climate or economic justice without gender justice.
+These numbers might be depressing, but they also show how much room for progress there is, especially in the work of development and humanitarian organisations.
+We are not giving up because there can be no social, climate, or economic justice without gender justice.

 Gender equity is necessary to achieve gender equality.
-Simply put, gender equity acknowledges that there is not a ‘one-size-fits-all’ path to equality because a shared ‘starting point’ does not exist.
-Therefore, the diverse needs of men, women and non-binary people call for different responses to achieve gender equality.
+Simply put, gender equity acknowledges that there is no ‘one-size-fits-all’ path to equality because a shared ‘starting point’ does not exist.
+Therefore, the diverse needs of men, women, and non-binary people call for different responses to achieve gender equality.

 Aid workers in the Central African Republic.